Table of Contents

 Healing is a process, and it’s okay to take it one step at a time.
 With faith, patience, and perseverance, you can build healthier self-esteem and recover from past toxic relationships.

-You are not alone in this journey; God and His unfailing love is with you every step of the way.
+You are not alone in this journey; God and His unfailing love are with you every step of the way.

 1.“Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is—his good, pleasing and perfect will.”– Romans 12:2